Teams from 61 countries took part in the CTFZone 2021 ethical hacking competition

 - Jeopardy (qualifying stage), hundreds of teams solve problems from a variety of categories;

-- The final, 10 strongest teams meet face-to-face/online in the attack-defence format.
+- The final, 10 strongest teams meet face-to-face/online in the attack-defense format.

 CTFZone 2021 went on for 13 hours and 37 minutes simultaneously in the following three formats: